 2 – Dynamic Redirects (Role-Based or Conditional)

 Often, different users should land on different pages depending on their role.
-Instead of a static $redirectTo
+Instead of a static $redirectTo, you can override the redirectTo() method:

 // app/Http/Controllers/Auth/LoginController.php